MansMeg/ada_code/README.md

 All Stan Code can be found in `rpackage/inst/stan_models`.
 The purpose is that the stan files should be a part of the rpackage for testing.

-Although local stan models can be tested direct by:
+Although local stan models can be tested directly by:

     pop <- poll_of_polls(...,
                         model = "path/to/my/stan/model.stan",
                         ...)

-In this way a model can be edited quickly without needing to rebuild the R package.
+In this way, we can edit a model quickly without needing to rebuild the R package.

-Note that the filename need to have the same name as the available models to identify how data should be parsed.
+The filename needs to have the same name as the available models to identify how the package should parse data.